Twenty Years Later

 Twenty Years Later (Cabra Marcado para Morrer) is a 1984 Brazilian documentary film directed by Eduardo Coutinho.

 It originated in 1964 as a planned feature film about the life and death of João Pedro Teixeira, a leader of the Peasant leagues from Paraíba who was assassinated on the order of local landowners in 1962.
 But before it could be completed, production was interrupted by political developments, with some of the crew and cast arrested and their materials confiscated by the Brazilian military dictatorship.
 In 1984, Coutinho returned to the material, shooting new footage of some of the actors and crew.
-The resulting critically acclaimed documentary gained a cult following and Brazilian Film Critics Association selected it as one of the best Brazilian films of all time.
+The resulting critically acclaimed documentary gained a cult following and in 2015, the Brazilian Film Critics Association selected it as one of the best Brazilian films of all time.

 Overview

 The original script told the story of João Pedro Teixeira, a peasant leader from Sapé, Paraíba, who was assassinated in 1962 on the order of local landowners.

 In 1962, Coutinho, replacing a cameraman of Centro Popular de Cultura (CPC), filmed a protest over the death of Teixeira in Paraíba and met Elizabeth, Teixeira's widow, for the first time.
 On his return to Rio de Janeiro, he was offered the chance of directing a film for CPC.
 Initially he wanted to adapt João Cabral de Melo Neto's poems "Cão sem plumas", "O rio" and "Vida e morte Severina" but the poet refused, so he decided to film the life of Texeira instead.
 In 1963, he went to Paraíba and Pernambuco and within three days he wrote a screenplay based on Mrs. Teixeira's accounts.

 Coutinho began shooting the film in 1964 and, in order to be more authentic, cast Mrs. Teixeira as herself and other farmers in the other roles.
 He wanted to film in Sapé but because of local conflicts he moved the filming location to Vitória de Santo Antão, Pernambuco.
 After 35 days shooting, and with about 40 percent of the film complete, the Brazilian military dictatorship arrested some members of cast and crew and confiscated the script, stills and other materials.
 The government also tried to confiscate the footage, but most had already been sent for processing in Rio and survived.

 Returning to the region where Twenty Years Later was shot to produce other documentaries in 1979, Coutinho considered completing the film.
 He eventually concluded he needed to make a different kind of project, telling the story of the earlier filming and revisiting its cast and crew.
 In 1984, he showed what he had filmed to Mrs. Teixeira and local people and documented their reactions to it and the changing times.